Sharon F. Terry: Career

 In 2005, Terry received an honorary doctorate from Iona College for her work in community engagement and haplotype mapping, and in 2007 received the first Patient Service Award from the UNC Institute for Pharmacogenomics and Individualized Therapy.
 She also accepted the Paul G. Rogers Distinguished Advocacy Organization Award from Research!America in 2009.
-In 2012, she received the Spirit of Empowerment Advocacy Award, Facing Our Risk of Cancer Empowered, and was given an Honorary Professorship, at Hebei United University, Tangshan, China.
+In 2012, she received the Spirit of Empowerment Advocacy Award, Facing Our Risk of Cancer Empowered, and was given an honorary professorship, at Hebei United University, Tangshan, China.
 In 2013, she was named one of the Food and Drug Administration's Rare Disease Heroes.
 In 2016 she was named a National Association of the National Research Council, and received the Health 2.0 Activist Award.
 In 2019, she received the Luminary Award from the Precision Medicine World Conference.
 In 2021, she received the Advocacy Award from the American Society of Human Genetics.

-She also serves as the President of Schola Ministries, a nonprofit dedicated to producing the music of Kathleen Deignan.
+She is president of Schola Ministries, a nonprofit dedicated to producing the music of Kathleen Deignan.

 Her work includes novel data-sharing projects such as Registries for All, winner of the Transforming Health Systems Ashoka Changemakers Award.
-She served on the Institute of Medicine Committee on the Necessity of Use of Chimpanzees in Biomedical and Behavioral Research and the IOM Committee on a Review of the California Institute for Regenerative Medicine.
+She was on the Institute of Medicine Committee on the Necessity of Use of Chimpanzees in Biomedical and Behavioral Research and the IOM Committee on a Review of the California Institute for Regenerative Medicine.
 She was the co-chair of the National Academy of Medicine's Roundtable on Genomics and Precision Medicine.